 The aim of the root canal treatment is to keep the tooth as long as possible.
 There is a possibility that reinfection and decay can reoccur.
 In general, a root canal has a 95% success rate, if the treatment is done properly and it is adequately restored.
 At times a root canal may need a retreatment.

-Why Root Canal by Geelong Dentists
+Why do Root Canal with the Dentists

 By removing the tooth, the following problems can arise: